-The long-term rate of return on OPEB plan investments were determined using a building block method in which estimates of expected future real rates of return (expected returns, net of OPEB plan investment expense and inflation) was developed for each major asset class.
-These ranges were combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentages and by adding expected inflation.
-Best estimates of long-term geometric rates are summarized in the following table:
+The long-term rate of return on OPEB plan investments were determined using a building block method in which best-estimate ranges of expected future real rates of return are developed for each major asset class.
+These ranges were combined to produce the long-term expected rate of return by weighting the expected future rates of return by the target asset allocation percentage.
+Target asset allocations, capital market assumptions, and a 10-year forecast of nominal geometric returns by major asset class were provided by the plan's investment advisors, including the WVIMB.
+The projected nominal return for the Money Market Pool held with the BTI was estimated based on the WVIMB assumed inflation of 2.0% plus a 25 basis point spread.
+The target allocation and estimates of annualized long-term expected real returns assuming a 10-year horizon are summarized below: